fshowalter/franksmovielog.com-v1/content/reviews/1211-jack-frost-1997.md

 venue_notes: Vinegar Syndrome, 2016
 ---

 **My appreciation grows.** I thought this played like a straight slasher with a snowman killer, but it proves more self aware.
-The cast deadpans the entire way, save Scott MacDonald, who seems aware he’s a schlock movie monster.
+The cast deadpans the entire way, save Scott MacDonald, who relishes playing a schlock movie monster.